mfem/mfem/CONTRIBUTING.md

 # How to Contribute

-The MFEM team welcomes contributions at all levels: bugfixes; code improvements; simplifications; new mesh, discretization or solver capabilities; improved documentation; new examples and miniapps;
+The MFEM team welcomes contributions at all levels: bugfixes; code improvements;
-HPC performance improvements; etc.
+simplifications; new mesh, discretization or solver capabilities; improved documentation; new examples and miniapps; HPC performance improvements; etc.

-If you plan on contributing to MFEM, consider looking into issues first.
-There, you can check if a thread already exists for your desired feature or the bug you ran into.
-You may want to start a new thread to get feedback from the team before engaging yourself in a PR.
+If you plan on contributing to MFEM, consider reviewing the [issue tracker](https://github.com/mfem/mfem/issues) first to check if a thread already exists for your desired feature or the bug you ran into.
 Use a pull request (PR) toward the `mfem:master` branch to propose your contribution.
-If you are planning significant code changes, or have any questions, you can also open an [issue](https://github.com/mfem/mfem/issues) before issuing a PR.
-In addition to technical contributions, we also interested in your results and [simulation images](http://mfem.org/gallery/), which you can share via a pull request in [mfem/web](https://github.com/mfem/web).
+If you are planning significant code changes or have questions, you may want to open an [issue](https://github.com/mfem/mfem/issues) before issuing a PR.
+In addition to technical contributions, we are also interested in your results and [simulation images](http://mfem.org/gallery/), which you can share via a pull request in the [mfem/web](https://github.com/mfem/web) repo.

 See the [Quick Summary](#quick-summary) section for the main highlights of our GitHub workflow.
 For more details, consult the following sections and refer